Last updated on January 30, 2026

 Dragonskull Summit

 The cycle of check lands that Dragonskull Summit is a part of is a perfect complement to the shock lands.
 But the check lands lose steam in formats that don’t have fetches because they don’t enter untapped as much.
-The slow lands will enter untapped more often, and you’ll also be interested in playing other lands like Temples and manlands that don’t have the Mountain/Swamp types.
+The slow lands will enter untapped more often, and you’ll also be interested in playing other lands like Temples and creature lands that don’t have the mountain/swamp types.

-That said, you’ll probably play at least two or three Summits in a deck that need their colors.
+That said, you’ll probably play at least two or three Summits in a deck that needs its colors.
 It shines in decks with three colors when you have 12 lands that help it.

 Haunted Ridge

-Haunted Ridge’s stock is on the rise for players that have been playing Standard and Explorer on Arena like me.
-It’s one of the better lands to play in midrange and control decks since they can afford to play a tapped land on the first two turns, trumping cards like Dragonskull Summit.
+Haunted Ridge in one of the better lands to play in midrange and control decks since they can afford to play a tapped land on the first two turns, trumping cards like Dragonskull Summit.

 Blackcleave Cliffs